Polish Soda Bread (Proziaki) Recipe

 Key takeaway

-- Proziaki are very simple soda breads that come from the south-eastern part of Poland.
+- Proziaki are come from the south-eastern part of Poland.

 - Proziaki can be made sweet or savory.
 We can then serve them with various additions.